 - Other support: If you need technical help with MyMethodist or other technology issues, please contact NMC help at email@example.com or call the NMC HELP LINE at 402.354.7008.
 If you need assistance after hours (after 4:30 M-F or weekends) email is the best form of communication.
 Response will occur within 24 hours.

-iDEA Course Evaluations: The faculty and administration of NMC value the professional feedback of students.
-Information from the iDEA course evaluation is used for program and college accreditation and to provide faculty with constructive feedback that can be used to impact and improve future instruction.
+Course Evaluations: The faculty and administration of NMC value the professional feedback of students.
+Information from the course evaluation is used for program and college accreditation and to provide faculty with constructive feedback that can be used to impact and improve future instruction.
 The course evaluation is completely anonymous.
-The evaluations for each course are normed with a national database of similar courses and institutions.
-Before completing an iDEA course evaluation, a student should reflect on their learning experience in order to provide thoughtful feedback.
+Oncampus courses at NMC use the IDEA course evaluation system and online courses use a different online survey.
+For courses using the IDEA course evaluation, the results for each course are normed with a national database of similar courses and institutions.
+Before completing a course evaluation, a student should reflect on their learning experience in order to provide thoughtful feedback.
 The faculty and administration expect students to adhere to the tenets of professionalism when rating the course and faculty, especially when providing written comments.
 Any irrelevant or inappropriate comments will not be considered.

 My.Methodist Portal: The student portal for accessing courses and NMC information is called My.Methodist.
 It is located at: https://my.methodistcollege.edu/.
 If you log into the portal, you can access your online courses in the eRacer learning management system.
 This portal also provides student announcements and a FAQ section.